How to Get to Mount Everest Base Camp from Lhasa

 While it is not a long distance to Tingri from Shigatse, only around 243 kilometers, it can take a while to get there, as the roads in Tibet are not as fast-running as western roads.
 On average, it can take around three hours to make the journey, with no stops, and you may want to stop and get out for photos along the way, as well as stopping for lunch.
 The road conditions on this stretch of the Friendship Highway are good for Tibetan roads, and you can make good travel time along with them.

-There are many sights and experiences along the route to EBC from Lhasa, and these are all part and parcel of a tour of the region along this route.
-A distance of 618 kilometers by road, the scenic route to EBC takes you past first the Yamdrok Lake, one of the Great Three Sacred lakes of Tibet, where you can stop and get some amazing photos of this holy lake that is the life-blood of Tibet.
-Not far from the lake lies one of the most pristine glaciers in the world, the white Karola Glacier.
+There are many sights and experiences along the route to EBC from Lhasa.
+A distance of 618 kilometers by road, the scenic route to EBC takes you past first the Yamdrok Lake, one of the great three sacred lakes of Tibet.
+Not far from the lake lies one of the most pristine glaciers in the world, the Karola Glacier.
 Its tongue reaching down almost to the road, this amazing sight is well worth stopping for a few photos and selfies.

-Then, it is on to Gyantse, one of the larger cities in the region.
-Gyantse is also home to the Pelkor Chode Monastery, which houses the amazing Kumbum, a stupa that stands 32 meters tall and is the only one of its kind in Tibet.
+Then, it is on to Gyantse, the home to the Pelkor Chode Monastery, which houses the amazing Kumbum, a stupa that stands 32 meters tall and is the only one of its kind in Tibet.
 After Gyantse, you will head for Shigatse, and the amazing Tashilhunpo Monastery, the seat of the Panchen Lama, Tibetan Buddhism’s second highest incarnation after the Dalai Lama.

 One of the most amazing sights of the entire trip is the view from the top of the Gawu La Pass, which sits at an altitude of 5,198 meters above sea level.
 The view from the crest of this high pass gives you an awesome panorama of the Himalayas, including Mount Everest and several of the other highest mountains in the world.

-Another option for traveling to the base camp of the world’s highest mountain is to take a trek across the plateau.
-However, the trek does not start in Lhasa, and you will be driven from the Tibetan capital to the start of the trek at Old Tingri.
+Another option for getting to Everest Base Camp is to take a trek across the plateau.
+However, the trek does not start in Lhasa, and you will be driven from Lhasa to the start of the trek at Old Tingri.
 From there, you will trek the 70 kilometers to the base camp, hiking overland through valleys and over passes, which takes around four days.